 Maryland's Annotated Code, Environment Article was amended in 2010: to continue the Board, to eliminate references to "Limited" licenses, and to designate the Maryland Environmental Service as a specific Board member.
 A copy of the legislation was provided in the previous Operator Certification Report to EPA.
 The regulations for the Board of Waterworks and Waste Systems Operators were last revised in 2005 to address concerns related to continuing education requirements.
+In 2011, the Board worked with stakeholders to draft revisions to the regulations.

 Maryland Department of the Environment was awarded the Operator Expense Reimbursement Grant (ERG) in November 2003.
-This multi-year federal grant will be used in two principal areas: to reimburse operators of small water systems for their certification expenses, and to provide Statewide training that will provide operators with the necessary training and education to help them pass the certification exam.
+This multi-year federal grant is being used in two principal areas: to reimburse operators of small water systems for their certification expenses, and to provide Statewide training that will provide operators with the necessary training and education to help them pass the certification exam.